-He conquered Normandy and was given title of Duke of Normandy by theCharles III, "the Simple," King of France under the Treaty of St.Claire in 911.
+He conquered Normandy and was given title of Duke of Normandy by the Charles III, "the Simple," King of France under the Treaty of St. Claire in 911.

-699 "The Elder" Edward (son of "Alfred The Great" Alfred and "Alswitha" Ealhswith) was born 601 in 875 AD.
+Edward (son of Alfred and Ealhswith) was born in 875 AD.
 He died in 924 AD.
-He married "Edgiva of Kent" Edgiva (daughter of Sigehelm) 28. in 918 AD.
+He married Edgiva (daughter of Sigehelm) in 918 AD.

-699 "Edgiva of Kent" Edgiva (daughter of Sigehelm) was born in 896 AD.
-She died on Aug 25,601 968 AD.
+135 Edgiva (daughter of Sigehelm) was born in 896 AD.
+She died on 25 Aug 968 AD.

-Notes for "The Elder" Edward:
+260 Notes for Edward:

-Son of Alfred the Great, Edward immediately succeeded his father tothe throne.
+Son of Alfred the Great, Edward immediately succeeded his father to the throne.
 His main achievement was to use the military platformcreated by his father to bring back, under English control, the wholeof the Danelaw, south of the Humber River.